Resistor52/hitc-audit-demo/README.md

 For this scan, we will use the service account on the machine.
 In this example, we are assuming that the service account in in a directory named "accesskey" off the users home directory and that the key is named "service_account.json" as instructed in [HitC Episode 10](https://github.com/nccgroup/ScoutSuite/wiki/Setup).

+Before we can run the scan, we have to enable the Cloud Resource Manager API.
+So search for "Cloud Resource Manager API" in the Google Cloud Console and click the "Enable" button"

 Simply run the command:

 ```
 python scout.py gcp --service-account "~/accesskey/service_account.json"

 ```

+While the scan runs, it will show red errors for services that have not been enabled.
+That is expected.

 ## Reviewing the Scans